How Much Does it Cost to Live in Italy as an Expat?

 Healthcare Costs in Italy

 The Italian healthcare system is one of the best in the world.
 With their national healthcare plan, you can expect to pay less than you would in the U.S. You’ll also receive better care.
 You can also supplement the national plan with private medical insurance to receive even quicker access.

-Italy is an amazing, exciting place to live.
-Just like life in the U.S., you’ll pay more to live in bigger cities and less to live in the smaller towns, especially those in the southern region.
-From the food to the culture to the fashion, life in Italy can be a fabulous experience for any expat, regardless of what country you call home.
+Italy is an amazing, exciting place to live in.
+Just like life in the U.S., you’ll pay more to live in bigger cities and less to live in smaller towns, especially those in the southern region.
+From the food to the culture to fashion, life in Italy can be a fabulous experience for any expat, regardless of what country you call home.